ginstrom/paladin-novel/chapters/11_first-blood-first-miracle.md

 *Alanyi,* he prayed silently, the words forming without conscious thought. *If you're there, if this is real, help me save him.*

-Gradually, like dawn breaking over distant mountains, he became aware of a presence.
-A flicker of life, faint as a dying ember in the depths of winter.
+Gradually, like the first star appearing in the night sky, he became aware of a presence.
+A flicker of life, faint as a dying ember.
 Dax's essence, barely clinging to the broken shell of his body, ready to slip away into darkness.

 Gond cupped that fragile spark in his mind, breathing on it as one might coax life from the last coal in a cold hearth.
 He imagined the boy whole—ribs unbroken, lungs clear, blood flowing as it should.
 He poured his will into that vision, feeding the ember with everything he had.